nuxt-modules/i18n/docs/content/en/browser-language-detection.md

 <alert type="info">

-For better SEO, it's recommended to set `redirectOn` to `root`.
+For better SEO, it's recommended to set `redirectOn` to `root` (which is the default value).
 With it set, the language detection is only attempted when the user visits the root path (`/`) of the site.
 This allows crawlers to access the requested page rather than being redirected away based on detected locale.
 It also allows linking to pages in specific locales.

 </alert>